 Another big regional employer is the Beaver Valley Power Station nuclear power plant in nearby Shippingport.
 In 2018, the former owners of the facility announced plans to close its two power-generating units that employ 1,000 people.
-However, in March 2020 officials at Energy Harbor Corporation, which now operates the plant, said they were rescinding that decision and now plan to keep the 1,800 megawatt power station open.
+However, in March 2020 officials at Energy Harbor Corporation, which now operates the plant, said they were rescinding that decision and planned to keep the 1,800 megawatt power station open.

 They said the main reason for the reversal was the Regional Greenhouse Gas Initiative signed in 2019 by Governor Tom Wolf.
 The initiative is a cap-and-trade program whose goal is to limit carbon dioxide emissions from power plants.
 Energy Harbor said the initiative would “begin to help level the playing field for our carbon-free nuclear generators.”

-If Pennsylvania officials approve their participation in the program, the state would become one of at least 11 states involved in the initiative with the rules.
 Republican state legislators approved several bills trying to prevent Wolf from joining the initiative, but he vetoed them.
 Pennsylvania’s entry into the agreement was officially approved by the Independent Regulatory Review Commission in late August 2021.

 Another large energy-related complex has opened in the Monaca area.

 Shell Chemical Appalachia has finished construction of a $6 billion petrochemical complex at a 386-acre former zinc site near town.
 The plant will develop natural gas into plastic pellets.
 It’s expected to produce as much as 1.6 million metric tons of pellets per year.
 The complex will have its own set of pipelines and its own rail system with 3,000 rail cars.
-It began operations in early 2022.

 Automobiles and Amish